Cabrito: Portugal and Brazil

 In Portuguese, the name cabrito is used for a goat kid (not just roasted) in Northeast Region, Brazil, especially in the Sertão Nordestino and in Portugal.
 The goat being about 3 months old is slow-cooked over a charcoal fire for about eight hours, turning it every 15-20 minutes.
+In certain parts of Portugal, cabrito dishes are traditionally served on special ceremonies, namely on weddings and Christmas.